 How can Cushing’s disease in dogs be treated?

 The treatment and management plan depends on the type of Cushing’s disease your dog has been diagnosed with.
-In most cases daily tablets are recommended for keeping the cortisol production under control and the hormone levels within a healthier range.
+In most cases, daily tablets are recommended for keeping cortisol production under control and the hormone levels within a healthier range.
 Regular tests at your vets will help make sure the treatment is working as it should.

 If your dog is on medication for Cushing’s disease and they show signs such as sudden weakness, vomiting, diarrhoea or even collapse you should contact your vet as an emergency.
 These can indicate that cortisol levels have been suppressed too much and your dog may be experiencing an ‘Addisonian Crisis’ due to insufficient cortisol levels.